 1) If the exact quantity and the rightful owner, are known, then without any doubt that quantity has to be returned to the owner.

-2) If the exact quantity is known but not a particular owner, and there is doubt between some selected people that it could belong to anyone of them.
-In this case it is incumbent to satisfy each of them in the way described in the rules regarding tangible goods.
-But if the doubt is between a large number of people the value of the goods must be given to the Qazi or given as charity by his permission on behalf of the rightful owner.
+each of them in the way described in the rules regarding tangible goods.
+But if the doubt is between a large number of people the value of the goods must be given to the Qazi or given as charity

-3) If the value is not known but the person to whom it is owed is known; the duty of the one who owes it is to restore the minimum quantity supposed and also to persuade the owner to forgo the rest of it.
+3) If the value is not known but the person to whom it is owed is known; the duty of the one who owes it is to restore the minimum quantity supposed and also to persuade the owner to forgo

-4) When neither the exact quantity nor the owner is known the law states that an estimate has to be made and the average of the minimum and the maximum amount paid as charity after the permission of the Qazi.
+4) When neither the exact quantity nor the owner is known the law states that an estimate has to be made and the average of the minimum and the maximum amount paid as charity after the